chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    New in Chef Client 12.6.

 ``privacy``
    Specify that a cookbook is private.
+This prevents a cookbook from being uploaded to the public Supermarket or any Supermarket where ``ENFORCE_PRIVACY`` has been enabled.

 ``provides``
    Add a recipe, definition, or resource that is provided by this cookbook, should the auto-populated list be insufficient.